Gifted Education

 Each year an advisory committee is established to advise in the development and implementation of Charlottesville’s services for gifted students.
 It is composed of two parent representatives from each school and a School Board member.
 Among its responsibilities are overseeing the implementation of the local plan, participating in the review and revision of the plan, and reporting to the School Board about the needs of gifted learners.
 Dates of all meetings are posted on the division calendar and a portion of each meeting is reserved to discuss ideas and concerns from parents or community members.

-Please share your thoughts by contacting a committee member, a gifted resource teacher, or Jeannie Pfautz, Coordinator of Instruction, at pfautzj1@charlottesvilleschools.org
+Please share your thoughts by contacting a committee member, a gifted resource teacher, or Dr. Anna Isley at isleyd1@charlottesvilleschools.org.

 Media Reporting and Staff Updates